Online Session Locator

 “I wish I spent less time grading” is a sentiment familiar to nearly every educator.
 In CAD courses, grading often involves manually inspecting models to ensure they meet design requirements, a time-consuming and complex task.
 In this workshop we will explore a series of Open Educational Resources (OER) designed to automate grading and provide immediate feedback on student CAD models without instructor intervention.

-Using the free educational version of Autodesk Fusion 360 and the open-source PrairieLearn homework platform, participants will learn how to build an a ... (continued)
+Using the free educational version of Autodesk Fusion 360 and the open-source PrairieLearn homework platform, participants will learn how to build ... (continued)

 Speakers